tnyima19/Simulate-Operating-System/README.md

 ### WHAT CAN YOU DO?
 - you can create new processes using the function(NewProcess(int priority))
 - you can terminate a running process using the function (Exit()).
--you can Print the priority of currently running process using the function (PringCPU()).
+- you can Print the priority of currently running process using the function (PringCPU()).

 ### App Walkthrough GIF